nsubordin81/educational-python-variants/Research.md

 case Python's specification is the Python language reference and lives here: https://docs.Python.org/3/reference/index.html<sup>5</sup>

-Note that the very first section in the reference implementation points out that everything except for syntax and lexical analysis is described in natural language, and that this is intentional because this is where freedom to extend comes from.
+Note that the very first section in the reference implementation points out that everything except for syntax and lexical analysis is described in natural language, and that this is intentional for readability.
+It also alludes to the idea that two different people might create a different language just looking at the spec.

 The document also mentions that CPython is the widespread reference implementation and implementation notes are provided throughout the document where special considerations having to do with that implementation.